remix-run/remix/docs/tutorials/jokes.md

 </docs-info>

 That's pretty much all there is to it for styling with the tutorial.
-The rest is just writing all the CSS and stuff and you're welcome to do that if you want, but I'm going to let you skip that and I'll just give you the CSS you can copy.
+The rest is just writing the CSS which you're welcome to do if you want, or simply copy the styles from below.

 <details>